movestore/movestore.github.io/hello_world_app.md

 ## Adapt and run the App

 Adapt the code in `RFunction.R` to add a pdf product function that plots your positions with the appropriate heading.
 See the complete file code below.
 To pass on data from this App to a next App, the modified data object (i.e. `data_red`) or the original `data` object, must be explicitly returned at the end of the function using `return()`.
-The file path `(paste0(Sys.getenv(x = "APP_ARTIFACTS_DIR", "/tmp/"),"hello_world.pdf"))` flexibly writes the pdf product to your `tmp` folder if run locally, or to the appropriate folder within the MoveApps platform.
-The latter must be kept for proper functionality in the platform.
+The file path `appArtifactPath("hello_world.pdf")` flexibly writes the pdf product to your folder set via environment variable `APP_ARTIFACTS_DIR` if run locally (default is the output directory of the current working directory of the SDK `./data/output/artifacts`), or to the appropriate folder within the MoveApps platform.

 ```